 9. Self-Formation as Sublimation and the Question Concerning Technology

 10. Technological Sublimation Theory Applied to Three Existential Technologies

 Epilogue: Groundwork for a Philosophy of Existential Technology

-Ciano Aydin is Full Professor of Philosophy of Technology, Head of the Department of Philosophy and Vice-dean of the Faculty of Behavioural, Management and Social sciences (BMS) at the University of Twente.
-He has published in Transactions of the Charles S. Peirce Society, Phenomenology and the Cognitive Sciences, Journal of Medicine and Philosophy, Philosophy and Technology, and other journals.
-His main areas of interest are philosophy of technology, philosophical anthropology, phenomenology and pragmatism.
-See www.cianoaydin.nl for a comprehensive profile.
+Ciano Aydin is Full Professor of Philosophy of Technology, Head of the Department of Philosophy and Vice-Dean of the Faculty of Behavioural, Management and Social Sciences (BMS) at the University of Twente, The Netherlands.
+He has published in Transactions of the Charles S. Peirce Society, Phenomenology and the Cognitive Sciences, Journal of Medicine and Philosophy, Philosophy and Technology and other journals.
+See www.cianoaydin.nl for more information about his current research.

 “Understanding how self-formation works is crucial as we increasingly find ourselves in pervasive and intense technological environments.
 This book uses insights from Peirce, Nietzsche, Lacan and Freud to argue that the self is not only already unsettled, but becomes even more unsettled when technology, meant to enhance us, becomes an intrinsic part of us.
 The proposed interactionist perspective on self-formation and the concept of sublimation proposed by Ciano Aydin helps us to think about this problem and opens up new avenues for thinking about how new technologies mess with human existence as we struggle to integrate them into our lives.” – Mark Coeckelbergh, University of Vienna, Austria